 The school will do its best to accommodate course requests made during the Add/Drop period using the same priorities implemented during the scheduling process.
 We do not accept requests for teacher preference unless approved by a dean.
 Requests for changes based on schedule elegance have low priority.

 Exceptions to LWHS policies around course selection, scheduling, and course priority are rare.
 They are generally made in extreme circumstances involving student health or family emergencies and are usually by recommendation of the Student Support Services team.
-Requests for exemptions or exceptions should be made to the Assistant Head of School Randy Barnett.
+Requests for exemptions or exceptions should be made to the Assistant Head of School (2022-23 Dean of Teaching & Learning).

 The Center supports the student body by developing and implementing programs designed to ensure student success.
 The Director of Student Inclusion, Leadership, and Civic Engagement also provides opportunities for students to build upon their leadership skills in co-curricular programs.
 For more information, please contact Director of Student Inclusion, Leadership, and Civic Engagement Christine Godinez.

 The Director’s responsibilities include:

 Support and advise Student Council and related activities, including elections, dances, and student events.

 Implement regular student leadership trainings for club leaders and other students.

 Recruit and prepare students for local and national conferences related to diversity issues.